leeallennyc/data-structures-fall-2020/final_app_demo/README.md

         return d+"F";
     });
 ```
-* Once there were achieved, I made small changes to the styling and changed the text format to Degrees Fahrenheit.
+* Once those were achieved, I made small changes to the styling and changed the text format to Degrees Fahrenheit.
 I will continue to work on adapting the query to incorporate outdoor temperature:
 ```js
   // SQL query
     var q = `SELECT EXTRACT(DAY FROM sensorTime) as sensorday,